Core-Corps | Commonly Confused Words

 etymology

-• Core refers to the central or most important part of something, like the center of an apple or the core principles of an idea.
+• "Core" refers to the central or most important part of something, like the apple core.
+Think central and fundamental when you hear core.

 © 2025 Lithium Lab Pte Ltd